This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Water roses first thing in the morning.

 If you’ve been watering your roses in the evening, you’ve been doing it wrong, which could be why you’re always dealing with black spots.
 What!
-I hear you cry.
-It’s true.
+I hear you cry, and it’s true.
 Watering in the evening means the roses are wet all night until the sun dries them off the next day.

 It’s time you switched to watering in the morning.
-Experts highly recommend this because it allows foliage to dry off before the black spot spores start to grow.
-Otherwise, the spores can easily sprout when continuously exposed to a lot of moisture for at least seven hours.
+Experts recommend this because it dries foliage before the black spot spores grow.
+Otherwise, the spores can quickly sprout when continuously exposed to moisture for at least seven hours.

 Observe proper spacing